AdobeDocs/commerce-php/src/pages/developer/components/plugins.md

 ### Plugin method naming convention

-It is a Magento best practice to capitalize the first letter of the class method name for which you want to create a plugin before adding `before`, `around` or `after` prefixes to it.
+It is a best practice to capitalize the first letter of the class method name for which you want to create a plugin before adding `before`, `around` or `after` prefixes to it.

 For example, to create a plugin for the `setName` method of some class: